Everyone told me it was the WRONG TIME to buy property in Australia – and they were right!

 When measured in USD, 8 markets declined by 20 to 29%.
 3 by 30 to 39% and three by more than 40%.

-I was opening a NEW revolutionary business in HK, one nobody had done before - selling Aussie properties to HK buyers sight unseen.
+I was opening a NEW revolutionary business in Hong Kong, one nobody had done before - Australian project marketing to international buyers.

 And two of the three markets that declined by more than 40% mentioned above were HK and Australia!